dortania/OpenCore-Install-Guide/macos-limits.md

 * SSE4 is required for macOS 10.12 and newer
 * SSE4.2 is required for macOS 10.14 and newer
   * SSE4.1 CPUs are supported with [telemetrap.kext](https://forums.macrumors.com/threads/mp3-1-others-sse-4-2-emulation-to-enable-amd-metal-driver.2206682/post-28447707)
-  * Newer AMD drivers also require SSE4.2, to resolve this see here: [MouSSE: SSE4.2 emulation](https://forums.macrumors.com/threads/mp3-1-others-sse-4-2-emulation-to-enable-amd-metal-driver.2206682/)
+  * Newer AMD drivers also require SSE4.2 for Metal support, to resolve this see here: [MouSSE: SSE4.2 emulation](https://forums.macrumors.com/threads/mp3-1-others-sse-4-2-emulation-to-enable-amd-metal-driver.2206682/)

 Firmware Requirements: